 For the latter case where the OTA does not pass on guest card details, it would mean that the OTA would process the payment themselves and do the authentication through their own portal.
 Customer-wise, this is a lot more seamless and the customer avoids becoming an authentication hot potato passed from one website to another and won’t run the risk of being assaulted by a bombardment of separate pop-up 3D secure authentication windows.

 In short, in order to comply with PSD2 we believe that the OTAs will be doubling down on issuing virtual cards.
 Why?
 It allows them to comply with PSD2’s authentication (SCA) requirements, it affords them a better customer checkout experience and, more cynically, we believe they may have cut deals with banks to share some of those higher fees...so don’t expect to see them passing on raw guest card data to you much more.
 The OTA will be the main payment processor and customer authentication will happen on their doorstep and when they take payment.
 We repeat - that means no more passing on of payment card details to your property.
 We’ve seen plenty of evidence that the OTAs have already started issuing more virtual cards in anticipation of September 14 and the big change date.

-The chart below shows the share of virtual card usage as a percentage of total payments volume across thousands of properties processing payments through our Mews Merchant.
+The chart below shows the share of virtual card usage as a percentage of total payments volume across thousands of hotels processing payments through Mews Payments.
 The uptick of virtual card usage has already started...